 Before going into a detailed discussion on the measurement of feminisation of poverty, it is pertinent to make a distinction between the terms feminised poverty and feminisation of poverty.
 Whereas feminised poverty is a state of higher levels of poverty among women, feminisation is a process.
 As Medeiros and Costa aptly summarise, "by 'higher levels of poverty' we mean a higher incidence, intensity or severity of poverty at some point in time.
-The term 'feminization' relates to the way poverty changes over time, whereas 'higher levels of poverty' (which includes the so-called 'over-representation') focuses on a view of poverty at a given moment.
+The term 'feminization' relates to the way poverty changes over time, whereas 'higher levels of poverty at a given moment.
 Feminisation is a process, 'higher poverty' is a state.
 Being time-dependent, the first refers to a trend observed in the behaviour of poverty measures while the second is related to the levels of those measures at a single point in time."
 [12].